 The most distressing part of these changes is that frequently patients do not feel as old as they look – they may be in great shape, with energy and passion, but people still overlook them – at work and socially.
 Others may ask if they’re tired or not feeling well.
-Dr. Ransom can address all of these concerns with a variety of techniques specifically designed for men, from non-surgical treatments, to minimially-invasive procedures, to complete surgical rejuvenation.
+Dr. Ransom can address all of these concerns with a variety of techniques specifically designed for men, from non-surgical treatments, to minimally-invasive procedures, to complete surgical rejuvenation.

 Rhytidectomy, also known as “facelift” or “face-lift”, is a surgical procedure designed to release and reposition the soft tissues of the face and neck, and to remove excess skin and fat.
-The combined effect of this procedure is a natural-appearing rejuvenation – restoring the face to a more youthful state, while maintaining or accentuating the features of a strong, masculine appearance.
+The combined effect of this procedure is a natural-appearing rejuvenation – restoring the face to a more youthful state while maintaining or accentuating the features of a strong, masculine appearance.
 Dr. Ransom tailors his facelift approach to the specific anatomy of each patient, and works closely with each individual to satisfy specific goals – all the while making sure that, in the end, “you still look like you”.
-Depending on the patient’s age, degree of laxity, and other biological factors, patient’s may undergo a full facelift, or a procedure designed to treat the neck only (see Neck Lift for Men).
+Depending on the patient’s age, degree of laxity, and other biological factors, patients may undergo a full facelift, or a procedure designed to treat the neck only (see Neck Lift for Men).

 The Facelift for Men can be combined with other facial rejuvenation procedures (such as upper and lower eyelid lift or chin augmentation).
 After the procedure, the face will appear puffy or swollen.
 A soft cotton dressing is used to wrap the face and neck for about 24 hours, after which a light bandage is applied.
 Some bruising will occur, but pain is limited.
 Patients are generally able to return to work in about a week, though direct or prolonged sun exposure should be avoided during the healing process.
 For more information about rhytidectomy for men, please contact Dr. Ransom or schedule your consultation today!

 Candidates for a facelift include all patients with loose or sagging skin in the lower face and/or neck region, a drooping or hollow-appearing midface, a poorly defined jawline or prominent jowls, or thick, hanging bands in the neck.
 The term facelift (or face-lift) can be used by doctors and in the media to imply a wide variety of procedures and approaches.
-Dr. Ransom tailors his surgical approach to each specific patient, working to achieve the desired goal and avoiding an “operated” look.
-In most cases, he performs a deep-plane facelift, which lift the deep tissues and muscle layers of the face and neck, rather than the skin alone.
+Dr. Ransom tailors his surgical approach to each specific patient, working to achieve the desired goal, and avoiding an “operated” look.
+In most cases, he performs a deep-plane facelift, which lifts the deep tissues and muscle layers of the face and neck, rather than the skin alone.
 This makes Dr. Ransom’s patients look natural and avoids the “wind-swept” or “pulled” look.

 Please note that all patients are different and individual healing times and results may vary.
 The statements regarding procedures and recovery made here are general rules.